Ted Baker: Decline and fall

+In administration

 In April 2024, Ted Baker's administrators, Teneo, announced the closure of 15 Ted Baker shops across the UK, with 245 redundancies, leaving Ted Baker with 31 stores and 564 staff in UK and Ireland, as Teneo attempt to find a buyer to rescue the remains of the business.
 On 24 April 2024, Ted Baker Canada filed for creditor protection in Canada.
 Ted Baker U.S. declared Chapter 15 bankruptcy that same day, blaming the operation suppliers of Authentic Brands Group for failing to pay.
 As a result, it was announced that all U.S. and Canada Ted Baker stores, as well as all Brooks Brothers and Lucky Brand stores in Canada, would close.
 On April 29, it was reported that Ted Baker's European operation was facing collapse.
 In May 2024, it was reported that Ted Baker’s largest creditor, Secure Trust Bank, had fallen out with the chain’s administrators, Teneo, over claims of a conflict of interest.
 In May, it was reported that the Frasers Group were considering a deal to take control of Ted Baker's UK operations.
 In July, it was announced that Ted Baker's Dutch unit was bankrupt.
 In August it was announced that all seven Ted Baker outlets in Ireland would shut, and that talks with Frasers Group had stalled, meaning the remaining 31 UK stores would also close, putting more than 500 jobs at risk.
 As of August 2024, Ted Baker branded products will continue to be sold in other stores.

+Relaunch

 In November 2024, ABG in conjunction with new operators United Legwear and Apparel, relaunched the brand online with a new website and new products.